timmywheels/uptimeee/README.md

 ### Setting up the email alerts
 This application utilizes the Sendgrid API to send email alerts when an outage has been detected.
 You will need to register for a [SendGrid](https://sendgrid.com) account and generate your API key to get started.

-You will then want to create a [transactional template](https://sendgrid.com/docs/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/) using the variables that are passed into the `message.dynamic_template_data` in `main.py`.
+You will then want to create a [transactional template](https://sendgrid.com/docs/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/) (or two - perhaps one for the initial email alert, and another for when the site is back up) using the variables that are passed into the `message.dynamic_template_data` in `main.py`.
 ```python
     # example dynamic data in main.py
     message.dynamic_template_data = {